Here for you

 How can your church support you?

 By praying.
 In the church we believe that God is alive, loves us and answers our prayers.
 So prayer is our greatest gift to you.
 Your church wishes you a lifetime of love that grows within God's protection.
-By praying, the people in your church will ask God to bless your Big Day and all the days after that.

 By being there during difficulties.
 Life inevitably has its ups and downs.
 Churches can offer a confidential listening ear, friendship and prayer support if you need it.